 What is a perforated eardrum and what problems can it cause?

-Also, with a perforation, you are at greater risk of developing an ear infection.
-This is because the eardrum acts as a barrier to bacteria and other germs that may get into the middle ear.
+With a perforation, you are at greater risk of developing an ear infection.
+This is because the eardrum normally acts as a barrier to bacteria and other germs that may get into the middle ear.

 What can cause a perforated eardrum?